Jeffery-Wasty/Personal-Site-V2/README.md

 # Jeffery Wasty

-A quick improvement to my existing website.s
+A quick improvement to my existing website.